Bianca-Pasat/MOI/docs/source/integration.rst

 Exploratory analysis
 ~~~~~~~~~~~~~~~~~~~~
 The pipeline produces automatically a heatmap with differentially expressed
-features and their presence accross available omics layers.
+features and their presence across available omics layers.
 As input it takes
 differentially expressed features and optionally the results from multiMiR and
 LipiDB.